-Interviews are a vital part of Professional Simulation Engineer Certification.
-The purpose of the interview is to give the NAFEMS Assessors a chance to assess the applicant’s suitability for the certification, at the level applied for and the competencies claimed.
+Interviews are a vital part of any Standard or Advanced level Professional Simulation Engineer Certification.
+The purpose of the interview is to assess the applicant’s suitability for the certification in the Technical Areas claimed by the candidate.

-Once applications are processed by NAFEMS, applicants will be invited to attend an interview.
-The PSE Certification Administrator will contact the applicant to arrange a convenient time.
-The interview may also be conducted by Skype.
+When applications are processed by NAFEMS, applicants will be invited to attend an interview.
+The PSE Administrator will contact the applicant to arrange a convenient time.
+When an organisation is putting a large number of applicants through PSE Certification onsite certification sessions may be arranged

 What is it?

-Two trained and experienced assessors, PSE Certified at Advanced Level, will conduct the interview.
-The PSE Certification Administrator may also be present.
+Two trained and experienced assessors will conduct the interview.
+The PSE Administrator may also be present.
 Assessors are experts in numerical analysis over a broad range of topic areas and disciplines.
 They will be professionals with many years of experience in FEA, CFD and related disciplines.
-They may not necessarily be matched to the applicant’s industry sector or area of expertise, but will give a very brief introduction of themselves for the applicant’s benefit before the interview.
+The assessors will give a very brief introduction of themselves for the applicant’s benefit before the interview.

 What is the format?

-The interview will take place by teleconference call, via video call over the web or in person, depending on the location of the applicant.
+The interview will take place by via video call over the web or in person, depending on the location of the applicant.

 The interview is a discussion between peers, designed to evaluate and assess the applicant’s level of competency.
 It should be noted that answers to questions must be based on the applicant’s individual contribution as opposed to the overall contribution of a team or department.